Problem: How to Monetise Medium when users don’t want to pay for online content?

 Our brief was to develop a monetizing strategy for Medium, one that was also true to their core values.

-Monetizing online written content has been a problem that many established publishers have struggled with for a decade, and we only had 3 weeks to come up with a solution.
+Monetizing online written content has been a problem that many established publishers have struggled with for a decade, and I only had 3 weeks to come up with a solution.

 No one wants to pay

 One of the key pillar of the Internet is that information should be freely accessible to everyone.
 For content producers that means that charging people for online content, particularly written content, is going to be difficult.
 Despite people understanding that paying ensures quality, it is not something the majority of the people wants to do.